-2026 Indicator Indicator Change since 2021

-C.2.3 Expanding appropriate access to on-patent antibacterial and antifungal vaccines i.
-Access strategies

-The company is actively working to expand appropriate access to on-patent antibacterial and antifungal vaccines for people living within the 113 countries in scope for access metrics.
+2026 Indicator Indicator rationale Change since 2021 C.2.3 Expanding appropriate access to on-patent antibacterial and antifungal vaccines The company is actively working to expand appropriate access to on-patent antibacterial and antifungal vaccines for people living within the 113 coun- tries in scope for access metrics.
 The company has product-specific access strategies in place for its products, along with clear processes to monitor the performance of these strategies and measure patient reach.

-The company's country- and product-specific access strategies aim to increase patient reach by enhancing both affordability and availability.
-These strategies consider the relevant payer's ability to pay, whether in the public sector (reimbursement authority) and/or the private sector (private insurance or self-pay), as well as the demographic characteristics of each country.
-A variety of access strategies can be employed, including participation in pooled procurement mechanisms, pricing strategies, tenders, public or private partnerships, technology transfers and/or donations.
+When a company addresses the accessibility and affordability of its innovative vaccines, this can help countries to reduce their burdens of infectious diseases, including resistant infections.
+This indicator Modified with material changes to indicator text.
+Access strategies The company's country- and product-specific access strategies aim to increase patient reach by enhancing both affordability and availability.
+These strategies consider the relevant payer's ability to pay, whether in the public sector (reimbursement authority) and/or the private sector (private insurance or self-pay), as well as the demographic character- istics of each country.
+A variety of access strategies can be employed, including participation in pooled procurement mechanisms, pricing strategies, tenders, public or private partnerships, technology transfers evaluates whether companies engage with market-shaping or pooled procurement organisa- tions - such as the United Nations International Children's Emergency Fund (UNICEF), Gavi, The Vaccine Alliance (Gavi) and The Global Fund to fight AIDS, Tuberculosis and Malaria - to enhance access.

+and/or donations. ii.
 Monitoring the performance of access strategies and measuring patient reach